 Farther north, where the winters are too harsh for the shrub’s survival, varieties of gardenia are grown as container plants, spending their summers outdoors and winters inside.
 The following are some of the most popularly grown varieties of gardenias in the South:

 - August Beauty – With large double flowers up to three inches across, this is one of the most frequently found varieties of gardenia.
 It flowers in early summer and sporadically into fall.
-It is a large shrub, growing four to six feet tall and when not in bloom, its perfect large glossy foliage makes an attractive specimen.
-It is one of the most cold hardy, growing freely up to Zone 7.
+It is a large shrub, growing to 6 feet tall and when not in bloom, its perfect large glossy foliage makes an attractive specimen.
+It is one of the most cold hardy, growing freely up to USDA plant hardiness zone 7.

 - Kleim’s Hardy – Another hardy type of gardenia, this one has six single petals to each flower with bright yellow stamens.
-Its large, shining leaves enhance its rounded growth, which can reach 2-3 feet tall and wide.
+Its large, shining leaves enhance its rounded growth, which can reach 2 to 3 feet tall and wide.

 - Aimee Yashioka – Commonly called Cape Jasmine or Cape Jessamine, these are old-time gardenias.
 Varieties are known for their intense fragrance and their gorgeous ivory-white, double blooms that can reach four to five inches across.
 These are the specimens that gave the species its reputation.
 This is a fast growing cultivar that can reach 12 feet or more and as a bonus, blooms twice during the growing season.